fahad19/firenze/README.md

 $ bower install --save firenze
 ```

-The package comes with multiple dist files, and you are free to choose whatever workflow suits you best.
+The package comes with multiple dist files, and you are free to choose whatever setup suits you best.

-If you want to include just one file alone with all the dependencies:
+If you want to include just one file along with all the required dependencies:

 ```html
 <script src="bower_components/firenze/dist/firenze.full.min.js"></script>